-Although my life purpose is to get a rise out of him, this time it is unintentional.
-Washington state divorce laws say that as long as one party does not consider the marriage to irretrievably broken the court will have to evaluate the divorce based on the reason for the filing.
-And if Edward's only stand is that he can't stand me, than I'd love to go to court with him just to see him fail.
+Although my life's purpose is to get a rise out of him, this time it's unintentional.
+Washington state divorce laws say that as long as one party does not consider the marriage to be irretrievably broken, the court will have to evaluate the divorce based on the reason for the filing.
+And if Edward's only objection is that he can't stand me, then I'd love to go to court with him just to witness his failure.

-His ears tint pink, while his knuckles turn white.
-With a fleeting thought I wonder if there is any direct connection between the two sites.
+His ears tinge pink while his knuckles turn white, and with a fleeting thought I wonder if there is any direct connection between the two sites.
+It's as if all the blood of his fingers drains to his face.
 It's a telltale sign when he's about to blow up, and I'm just waiting so I can pop him.

-His fork and knife crash against his plate as he inflates, while the wooden chair is knocked over as he stands up, a poor victim of his rage.
-I stay where I am because I know that if I move I might fall victim as well.
-So I just cross my legs like I normally do, sipping on my wine, and sharpening my pin as I wait for his balloon to reach maximum capacity.
+His fork and knife crash against his plate as he inflates, and his wooden chair is knocked over in his haste to stand up, a poor victim of his rage.
+I stay where I am because the view is better from this vantage point, and I don't want to miss a thing.
+I cross my legs like I usually do, sipping my wine, and sharpening my pin as I wait for his balloon to reach maximum capacity.

-"What the hell is wrong with you," he yells.
+"What the hell is wrong with you?" he yells, crossing the table in a couple of brisk strides.
+He leans toward me, intending to intimidate me, but only giving me a the opportunity to stare at his striking features.
 His face is so close to mine I can almost kiss him.